 Naturopathic physicians perform in-office minor surgery, including repair of superficial wounds and removal of foreign bodies, cysts and other superficial lesions.

 The use of time-honored natural treatments including fresh air, exercise, whole foods and hydrotherapy are important in the naturopathic treatment and prevention of disease.

 Naturopathic Natural Childbirth/Midwifery

 Trained and licensed naturopathic physicians facilitate natural childbirth in an out-of-hospital setting.
 They offer prenatal, intrapartum and postpartum care using modern diagnostic techniques combined with ancient midwifery wisdom.
 NUNM offers an elective course sequence resulting in a Natural Childbirth/Midwifery Certificate that allows students to apply for separate licensure in naturopathic natural childbirth.

-While naturally derived pharmaceutical drugs have been within the scope of naturopathic practice in Oregon for decades, legislation now allows naturopathic physicians to use most prescription pharmaceutical agents commonly employed in a primary care setting, effective January 2010.
-Consistent with our conventional counterparts, and depending on the individual licensing laws of each state, naturopathic physicians may utilize a wide formulary of pharmaceutical medications when deemed appropriate for patient care.
+While naturally derived pharmaceutical drugs have been within the scope of naturopathic practice in Oregon for decades, in 2009 state legislation expanded the formulary and licensed naturopathic physicians may use most prescription pharmaceutical agents commonly employed in a primary care setting.
+The law become effective January 2010.
+Consistent with our conventional counterparts, and depending on the individual licensing laws of each state, naturopathic physicians may utilize a wide formulary of pharmaceutical medications when deemed appropriate

 Naturopathic medicine utilizes therapeutic manipulation of soft tissue, muscles, bones and spine.
 NDs also use ultrasound, diathermy, exercise, massage, water, heat and cold, and other gentle electrical therapies in the treatment of musculoskeletal conditions and pain.